MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/scope-in-wpa.md

 4. If you have a non-analyst role, your choice depends on the role (or roles) that you’ve been assigned:

-    * **Both PM and Analyst:** If you have both the PM role and an Analyst role, the data you see depends on the page that you open.
+    * **Both PM and analyst:** If you have both the PM role and an analyst role, the data you see depends on the page that you open.
 Solutions are accessible only in the Global scope.
 A person with both the PM and analyst roles can access solutions in Global scope and access the **Explore** and **Queries** pages in other scopes that they have been granted.
     * **PM only:** PMs do not need to select a scope because they automatically use Global scope.
 If you’re a PM, go to the **Solution** page.
     * **Not an analyst or program manager:** If you’re signed in to Workplace Analytics and you do not have an analyst or PM role, you are an admin and scope doesn’t affect you.
 Go to the **Settings** page.